PostHog/internallinker/README.md

 - it puts these into a big json (`generated-posts/keywordAssociations.json`)
 - in `app.py`, the function `generate-links.py` then runs through every post, finds keyword matches and inserts a link
 - the user can then get these updated posts in the folder `/generated-posts`
+- we also show the user if any keywords are duplicated